javajavascript/fullstack-app-frontend/README.md

 In MySQL Workbench, click server, sever status, the port is the shown here, default is 3306

 In Spring Tool Suite, application.properties, the datasource.url = jdbc:mysql://localhost:3306/fullstack where 3306 is the port and fullstack is the database name

+**IMPORTANT**: In Spring Tool Suite,  application.properties, the database password is based on the local device, so it can be different on different devices!
+Make sure to set the database password for your local device's SQL Workbench!

 ## Connect Back End to Front end